 School of Music, Theatre, and Dance

-The School of Music, Theatre, and Dance brings two of Ithaca College’s oldest and most prestigious programs together, allowing them to strengthen each other while maintaining the individuality of each.
 Ithaca College was founded by William Grant Egbert in 1892 as the Ithaca Conservatory of Music.
-Just five years later, the affiliated Williams’s School of Expression and Dramatic Art brought a new mode of educating, engaging, and empowering our students through theory, practice, and performance.
-However, Mr. Egbert’s plans for the institution were evident even sooner.
+Just five years later, the affiliated Williams’s School of Expression and Dramatic Art introduced a new approach to education, engaging and empowering students through theory, practice, and performance.
+However, Mr. Egbert’s vision for the institution was evident even earlier.

 “The aim of the founder of this institution has, from the very beginning, been to establish and carry on a Conservatory of Music and kindred branches of learning to meet the demand for an institution where thorough instruction can be obtained; which should foster and spread the highest known truths in the departments of arts laying within its scope; and which should be an active agent in widening the field affected by their refining and ennobling influence.” - William Grant Egbert